satijalab/seurat-object/cran-comments.md

 There is one package that depends on SeuratObject: tidyseurat; this update does not impact its functionality

-There are three packages that import SeuratObject: Platypus, Seurat, and Singac; this update does not impact their functionality
+There are four packages that import SeuratObject: CAMML, Platypus, Seurat, and Singac; this update does not impact their functionality

 There are two packages that suggest SeuratObject: singleCellHaystack and VAM; this update does not impact their functionality